 Additional prizes of $100 each are awarded to Western New York filmmakers in the "716 Awards."
 The 716 categories are: People's Choice Best of the Festival, Best College Student Film, and Best High School Student Film.
 To qualify for the best high school student award, you must be 18 years old or younger and currently enrolled in high school.

 Finalists in each category will have their video(s)/film(s) screened for the duration of the Festival.

 Winners may have a link to their winning film featured on our website and shared on our social media pages.

 Who Can Enter?

-The NCCC Film & Animation Festival is open to students, amateurs, and professionals.
+The NCCC Film & Animation Festival is an international festival that is open to students, amateurs, and professionals.